2017-2018 Catalog > Undergraduate Studies

 To determine the EFC, the calculation formula used is the Federal Need Analysis set by the U.S. Department of Education.
 Factors that are taken into consideration include: family size, number of students in college, income and assets of both the student and parents and the age of the oldest parent.

-Complete the FAFSA fully and carefully to avoid delays in processing.
+Typically available by October 1 for the following academic year, students must complete the FAFSA fully and carefully to avoid delays in processing.
 FAFSA forms should be submitted online no later than February 15 to receive full consideration for all types of need-based aid.
 For Hood College to receive FAFSA results, list Hood’s school code, 002076, on the application.

-All need-based financial aid awards are made in accordance with three criteria: enrollment in a degree-granting program at Hood College, demonstrated financial need and the student’s ability to maintain satisfactory academic progress.
+All need-based awards are made in accordance with three criteria: enrollment in a degree-granting program at Hood College, demonstrated financial need and the student’s ability to maintain satisfactory academic progress.
 For many of the need-based financial aid programs, students must be enrolled for at least 6 credits per semester.
 In addition, for a student to be eligible for any federal financial aid, the student must be a U.S. citizen or permanent resident of the United States; have a high school diploma or equivalent; not be in default on a Federal Perkins Loan or Federal Stafford Loan; and be registered with Selective Service (if required).

 All financial aid forms are located on the Financial Aid page of the Hood website.